qupaya/ng-mockito/libs/ng-mockito/ng-mockito/README.md

 # ng-mockito

 Mocking for Angular, based on [ts-mockito](https://github.com/NagRock/ts-mockito).
+If you use ts-mockito for your Angular project, you'll love ng-mockito!

-If you use ts-mockito for your Angular project, you'll love ng-mockito.
-It's 100% compatible, you're still working with the usual functions (`when`, `verify`, ...).
+As a layer on top of ts-mockito, it's 100% compatible to it.
+You're still working with the usual functions (`when`, `verify`, ...).
 It just makes your life easier when preparing mocks for Angular-specific types, by providing utilities to simplify setup:

 <!-- prettier-ignore -->